thinkshout/thinkshout/_team/olivier-bouwman.md

 last_name: Bouwman
 position: Software Engineer
 leadin: |
   Olivier considers himself a maker.
 These days, that mostly means websites and the occasional art project.
-Or a mini golf course in his backyard.
+But there was that one time he built a mini golf course in his side yard.
 social:
   github: https://github.com/olivierbouwman
   twitter: